Import & Export FAQs

 .json for import into Bitwarden.
 For more information about how to do this, see Condition a Bitwarden .csv or .json.

-Personal Vaults can be purged from the Settings → My Account page.
-Organization Vaults can be purged from the Organization Settings → My Organization page.
+Individual vaults can be purged from the Settings → My Account page.
+Organization vaults can be purged from the Organization Settings → Organization Info page.

 A: The following formats are supported out-of-the-box:

 If your format is not listed below, manually condition a Bitwarden .csv or .json.

 KeePass 2 (xml)